ELEMENTARY PHILOSOPHY PAPER FOR PARENTS

 manner.
-Just as this ideal begins in the primary classes, it follows through
+Just as this ideal begins in the early childhood classes, it

-being, oriented to the environment, and adapted to his or her
+human being, oriented to the environment, and adapted to his or her

 The Four Planes of Development